DaanVanWinkel/FableSiegePlugin/How-to-use-FableSiegePlugin.md

 **/fs load <siegeName> <attackingTeam(s)> <defendingTeam(s)>**
 You are able to place more then one team inside either the attacking team or the defending team.
 By serperating them with a ',' like this: Blue,Green,Red.
 Important to have them against each other. ***NO SPACES***
--   siegename: name of the siege you'd like to start
+-   siegeName: name of the siege you'd like to start
 -   attackingTeam(s): name(s) of the teams who should be doing the capturing of the points
 -   defendingTeam(s): name(s) of the teams who should be doing the defending of the points

+## Listing existing items

+**/fs list sieges**
+Lists all siege names that exist.

+**/fs list objectives <siegeName>
+-   siegeName: name of the siege you want to see the objectives of

+**/fs list points <siegeName> <objectiveName>
+-   siegeName: name of the siege
+-   objectiveName: name of the objective you want to see the points of